 Bow Care

-For bows, use bowstring wax at least once a month when you’re not using the bow and after every shooting session pre-season and in-season.
-The wax protects the strings from fraying.
+Wax your bowstring at least once a month to help prevent the strings from fraying.
 Additionally, check for issues with delamination of bow limbs.
-Bows are under pressure all the time and leaving them in a hot car or in direct sunlight for long periods of time can cause the laminate to divide into layers.
+Bows are under pressure all the time, and leaving them in a hot car or in direct sunlight can cause the laminate to divide into layers.
 Checking for delamination is as simple as running a cotton ball up and down the limbs to see if it catches on very small snags.

 Arrow Care

-If you’ve ever seen gruesome pictures online of a splintered arrow impaled into a hunter’s hand, then you know arrow care is of utmost importance.
+If you’ve ever seen a splintered arrow impale a hunter’s hand, then you know arrow care is important.
 A small nick on a carbon arrow can mean structural failure and, when put under the force of a bow, can spell disaster.
-After each shot, it’s a good idea to grab the arrow at each end and flex it at least four inches away from your body while visibly and audibly checking for splinters, cracks, or nicks.
-If you’ve missed the target and send an arrow sailing into the dirt, it’s a good idea to flex it four to five times, turning the shaft in between flexes, to ensure it’s still safe to shoot.
+After each shot, grab the arrow at each end and flex it at least four inches away from your body while visibly and audibly checking for splinters, cracks, or nicks.
+If you’ve missed the target and send an arrow sailing into the dirt, flex it four to five times, turning the shaft in between flexes, to ensure it’s still safe to shoot.
 It’s easy to get into a routine of flexing your arrows after each practice round while you’re walking back from the target.

 Knife Care

 One of the most dangerous (and frustrating) things on a hunt is a dull knife.
-It’s easy to throw a compact knife sharpener in your pack to ensure you’re always able to have a sharp blade.
-Replaceable razor blade type knives are becoming more popular for good reason.
-They are surgically sharp and when they start getting dull, you can switch out for another one.
+It’s easy to throw a compact knife sharpener in your pack, and replaceable razor blade knives are becoming more popular for good reason: They’re surgically sharp, and when they start getting dull, you can switch out for another one.

-After you’re done with the hunt and still in the field, try to get as much blood, fat, and meat off your knife as possible.
+In the field, try to get as much blood, fat, and meat off your knife as possible.
 After the remnants of your harvest dry on a knife, it makes getting it off much more difficult.
-By throwing a pack of wet wipes into a Ziploc bag, you can get a lot of the gunk off your knife.
+A wet wipe works well.
 When you get home, wash knives in hot soapy water, air dry, and then run them on a good stone to get a sturdy and sharp edge.
-It’s also important to use a sheath, both to keep your blade sharp and to protect you from getting stabbed while in the field.
+Learn more about sharpening your hunting knife.

 Harness Care